Substra/substra-documentation/docs/source/documentation/concepts.rst

 Model
 ^^^^^
-A model or model updates is a potentially large file containing the parameters or updates (gradients) of parameters of a trained model.
+A model is a potentially large file containing the parameters or updates (gradients) of parameters of a trained model.
 In the case of a neural network, a model would contain the weights of the neurons.
-It is either the result of training an algorithm_ with a given dataset_, corresponding to a training task (`train tuple <train tuple_>`_ or `composite train tuple <composite train tuple_>`_); or the result of an aggregate algorithm aggregating models or model updates; corresponding to an aggregation task (`aggregate tuple <aggregate tuple_>`_).
+It is either the result of training an algorithm_ with a given dataset_, corresponding to a training task or the result of an aggregate algorithm aggregating models or model updates; corresponding to an aggregation task.

 Compute plan and tasks